lostjared/acidcam.web/README.md

 # Acid Cam Shader Animated Photo/Webcam Filters for the Web

-This is a HTML5/JavaScirpt/Emscripten/OpenGL ES 3/WebGL app that lets you edit and apply filters to Photos.
+This is a HTML5/JavaScirpt/Emscripten/OpenGL ES 3/WebGL app that lets you edit and apply filters to Photos/Webcam

 ![1222](https://github.com/user-attachments/assets/b0b11761-4aae-4311-8faa-b365232b0501)